berkkarahan/subcreation/CONTRIBUTING.md

 if you just want m+ tier lists, you can leave this file as is, as the raider.io api doesn't require any api keys

-api_key refers to the warcraft logs api key, which you'll need to provide if youwant to pull information from the WCL v1 api
+api_key refers to the warcraft logs api key, which you'll need to provide if youwant to pull information from the WCL v1 api.
+You can get a v1 API key by creating and logging into an account on warcraftlogs and then scrolling to the bottom https://www.warcraftlogs.com/profile and copying it from where it says "V1 Client Key."
+Please note the rate limit and be a good netizen.

-cloudflare api keys shouldn't matter unless you're deploying the site somewhere (I use them to update caching once a page is updated)
+Cloudflare api keys shouldn't matter unless you're deploying the site somewhere (I use them to update caching once a page is updated).
+You can likely safely ignore this.

-the ludus_access_key is for updating from ludus lab's pvp api; you'll need to ask ludus labs to see if they'd be willing to provide a key
+The ludus_access_key is for updating from ludus labs' pvp api; you'll need to ask ludus labs to see if they'd be willing to provide a key.
+If you don't care about PvP tier lists you can safely ignore this.

 2. In the mplus.subcreation.net folder, run `dev_appserver ./`